Ihtheram/CS_Study_Docs/Artificial Intelligence/AI Q&A (GH Copilot genereated).md

      - Prompt Engineering: Designing clear and specific prompts to guide the behavior of the AI model.
      - Model Evaluation: Testing the model on diverse datasets and scenarios to identify and correct hallucinations.
      - Post-Processing: Applying filters or constraints to the generated output to remove hallucinations or errors.
+     - Retrieval Augmented Generation (RAG): A technique that combines the capabilities of a pre-trained large language model with an external data source.
+This approach combines the generative power of LLMs like GPT-3 or GPT-4 with the precision of specialized data search mechanisms, resulting in a system that can offer nuanced responses.

 ### What is an AI Tool?
 An AI tool is a software application that uses artificial intelligence algorithms to perform specific tasks and solve problems.
 AI tools can be used in a variety of industries, from healthcare and finance to marketing and education, to automate tasks, analyze data, and improve decision-making.
 AI tools work by using machine learning algorithms to analyze data and make decisions based on patterns and trends in the data.
 They can be used to automate tasks, analyze data, and make predictions based on patterns and trends, leading to increased efficiency and accuracy.
 Examples of AI tools include chatbots, recommendation systems, image recognition software, and predictive analytics platforms.